sparksinfosec/redhat-certs/objectives_study_guide.md

     * reread
     * make sure the names of files are exact
     * make sure to focus in on this as the grading is automated
+* Read all questions carefully - make a gameplan
+    * Do the easy questions first that you know 100%
+    * Reboot often to check configs
+    * organize
 * Do not rely on custom configs of your system
 * set -o vi (doing this for the exam?)
     * Get in the habit to use this on the command line (but needs to be set)